Raghavvram/notes/OS/processor/pcb.md

-Certainly!
 A **Process Control Block (PCB)** is a data structure used by an operating system to store all information about a process.
 The PCB plays a crucial role in process management, as it enables the OS to keep track of each process and effectively switch between processes during multitasking.

 Let’s dive into the details: